flatcar-archive/flatcar-docs/docs/container-runtimes/use-a-custom-docker-or-containerd-version.md

 However, since the Torcx makes certain assumtions about the files being shipped you may find it too limiting (e.g., the wrapper scripts under `/usr/bin/` exist for only a fixed set of binaries).
 In this case you can directly place the custom binaries to `/opt/bin/` as done by the following Container Linux Config which you can transpile to an Ignition config with [`ct`](../provisioning/config-transpiler/).

-This replicates the Docker setup as of Flatcar Container Linux 2605.9.0 but under `/etc` and `/opt/bin/`.
+This replicates the Docker setup as of Flatcar Container Linux 2605.10.0 but under `/etc` and `/opt/bin/`, and with additional support for the upstream Containerd socket location.
 You can modify it to use different socket paths or plugins, or even only ship `containerd` if you don't need Docker.

 ```
 systemd: